eaprelsky/infodynamics/book/appendix_c_literature_review.md

 - Information processing requires metabolic energy
 - Neural activity can be modeled using electrical equations

-**Connection to Information Physics:** The Hodgkin-Huxley model provides biological validation that brains literally are electrical circuits, making our electrical analogies more than metaphorical.
+**Connection to Information Dynamics:** The Hodgkin-Huxley model provides biological validation that brains literally are electrical circuits, making our electrical analogies more than metaphorical.

 ### **Modern Neuroscience**